 A study shows that alcohol, even in small doses, liquefies the lipid structure of the skin.
 This allows the alcohol to smuggle other active ingredients into the deeper layers of the skin.
 However, this also means that alcohol lowers the moisture content of the skin because water escapes more easily .

-The researchers also found that alcohol, even in moderate concentrations, removes lipids from the skin.
+The researchers also found that alcohol, even in moderate concentrations, depletes lipids in the skin.
 And these fats are part of the basic recipe for an intact skin barrier.

-Ergo: Alcohol disrupts the moisture balance and the natural protective layer of the skin and therefore has a drying and irritating effect.
+Ergo: alcohol throws the moisture balance and the natural protective layer of the skin out of balance and therefore has a drying and irritating effect.
 After all, your cream should moisturize your skin and support its protective function.
 If it contains alcohol, however, it can have the exact opposite effect.

-Ferment from lactic acid bacteria - vegan please
+Ferment from lactic acid bacteria - and please vegan

-For the new FIVE moisturizing serum we rely on a lactic acid bacteria ferment.
-Like all our ingredients, this is naturally vegan.
+For the new FIVE moisturizing serum , we rely on a ferment made from lactic acid bacteria.
+Like all our ingredients, this is naturally vegan .
 Because lactic acid bacteria are – here the name is misleading – not only in milk.
 These bacteria also ferment sauerkraut, for example.

 And since we love snagging multiple flies like the brave little tailor, preservation isn't the ferment's only specialty.
-It improves the skin moisture significantly.
+It also significantly improves skin moisture .
 At the same time, it has an antimicrobial effect and is gentle on the skin.
 Since it consists of fairly large molecules, it remains on the skin's surface and, unlike alcohol, does not affect the skin's structure.
-The ferment from lactic acid bacteria is...
+The ferment from lactic acid bacteria is…

 - 100% natural and biodegradable,